ccrusius/podcast-rename/README.md

 application did, but it died on me one day.
 This project is my replacment for that app, which I have deployed for myself on my own server.

-This is a small project, so small that a large percentage of it is just rebar fluff.
-The place where work actually gets done is `src/podcast_rename_handler.erl`.

 Installing
 ==========